f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   :align: center
   :scale: 70%

 You must also add some required headers to any API calls sent to F5OS.
 It is important to include the header **Content-Type** **application/yang-data+json** and the Token header **X-Auth-Token** with a value of **{{x-auth-token_chassis1_system_controller}}**.
-The variable and header will change depening on the destination of the API call.
-It can be send to a second chassis, or to chassis partitions within the chassis depending on the parameter being configured.
+The variable and header will change depending on the destination of the API call.
+It can be sent to a second chassis, or to chassis partitions within the chassis depending on the parameter being configured.

 .. image:: images/initial_setup_of_velos_system_controllers/image6e.png
   :align: center